TITLE: Austrian Perchtenmaske

 MAIN MATERIAL: wood

-OTHER MATERIALS: goat horns; mesh; glass eyes; paint; horse hair
+OTHER MATERIALS: Steinbock horns; padded leather; mesh; paint; glass eyes; horse hair; plastic and foam rubber helmet

 Perchtenlauf is a Tyrolean winter festival equivalent to the old Norse Yule.
 In many parts of Austria, southern Germany, Switzerland, and northern Italy, in mid-December the town organizes a parade of Perchten, or demons who represent evil spirits (known in Germany as Krampus).
 The Perchten wear frightening horned masks with sharp teeth and long, lolling tongues, typically in a suit of goat skin with loud cowbells attached to their belt.
 Their function is to accompanying St. Nicholas, who reward good children with treats and presents, while the Perchten punish bad children by beating them with birch switches or throwing them into wicker baskets on their backs to carry down to Hell for punishment.